Zuckerberg’s CZI donates to struggling towns near Facebook

 While tech giants can have global impact with scalable apps, the high salaries they pay can lead to rising housing and living prices in nearby areas.
 That’s fine for their employees, but can cause trouble for lower-income residents as well as the contractors these corporations employ to run their cafeterias or sweep their floors.

 There are certainly worthy causes everywhere, and some in the developing world like anti-malaria mosquito nets can do a lot of good for a low price.
-But if tech companies want to be seen as good neighbors and offset the damage they do to nearby communities, they need to give back locally, not just globall.Featured Image: Peter Barreras/Invision/AP
+But if tech companies want to be seen as good neighbors and offset the damage they do to nearby communities, they need to give back locally, not just globally.Featured Image: Peter Barreras/Invision/AP

 0